St. Augustine Early Settlements Tour (Self Guided), St. Augustine

 3) Mission Nombre de Dios Museum

 The Mission Nombre de Dios Museum is a historic site that showcases the oldest extant mission in the continental United States.
-Founded in 1565, the mission is a Catholic mission that is part of the Diocese of St. Augustine.
+Founded in 1565, the mission is a Catholic mission that is part of the Diocese of Saint Augustine.
 It played an important role in the early days of Florida's colonization, and was instrumental in evangelizing the native people in the region.

-The museum features a wide range of exhibits that showcase the history of the mission, including the original casket of the founder of St. Augustine, Pedro Menéndez de Avilés.
-Other exhibits include vestments and chalices from the Diocese of St. Augustine's archives, artifacts found during the archaeological excavations of the mission grounds, and coquina that was part of the original foundation of the chapel.
+The museum features a wide range of exhibits that showcase the history of the mission, including the original casket of the founder of Saint Augustine, Pedro Menéndez de Avilés.
+Other exhibits include vestments and chalices from the Diocese of Saint Augustine's archives, artifacts found during the archaeological excavations of the mission grounds, and coquina that was part of the original foundation of the chapel.
 Visitors can also view reproductions of the oldest written European documents in the U.S., as well as a diorama of the first parish Mass.

 One of the highlights of the mission is the National Shrine of Our Lady of La Leche, which is the oldest shrine in the region.
 The shrine is located on the mission grounds and is a popular destination for visitors to the area.
 Additionally, the Prince of Peace Votive Church was constructed in 1965 to celebrate the 400th anniversary of the mission's founding.
 It is made of coquina and features a large stained glass window depicting a representation of the Holy Spirit.